Estimated Reading Time: 5 Minutes

 Similarly, companies that once offered just auto insurance or bank accounts now offer life insurance, anti-virus software, and even identity protection.

-Products & Services that Build Customer Loyalty
+Products & Services that Build Loyalty

 Even some of the most well-known companies have fallen into the trap of offering a product that consumers are not looking to buy through them.
-In the 90’s Pepsi tried to release a breakfast soda and Cosmopolitan magazine tried to release a yogurt brand – both were flops.
-It seems neither of company sufficiently considered the demand, logical fit, and quality of the new product offerings.
-Was there a big market out there demanding for a better soda to drink in the mornings?
+In the 90’s, Pepsi tried to release a breakfast soda, and Cosmopolitan magazine tried to release a yogurt brand – both were flops.
+It seems neither company sufficiently considered the demand, logical fit, and quality of the new product offerings.
+Was there a big market out there demanding a better soda to drink in the mornings?
 Or a demand for yogurt manufactured by a magazine?
 Likely not.
 Companies across all industries can learn lessons from these failures, ones that can apply to offering both products and services.
 Gone are the days that adding just any additional product or service will do – consumers are only rewarding differentiation that meets their needs and truly adds value to the quality of their lives.

 At GGA, we pride ourselves on being a people-first organization by continually researching the challenges potential customers and partners are actually facing and concerned about, and developing technology and services to address those needs.
-Additionally, we continuously conduct user testing to ensure our product is user-friendly, and in doing so, encourage the level of engagement that maximizes customers’ protection.
-This helps us ensure that our partners and their customers don’t have to compromise on having identity protection that actually adds value to their lives and businesses.
+Additionally, we continuously conduct user testing to ensure our product is user-friendly, and in doing so, encourage the level of engagement that maximizes your customers’ and members’ protection.
+This helps us ensure that our partners and their customers don’t have to compromise on having identity protection that adds value to their lives and businesses.

-With 55% of consumers reporting they are likely to purchase an identity protection service, there has never been a better time to learn how GGA can partner with your business to offer it to your customers.
+With 55% of consumers reporting they are likely to purchase an identity protection service, there has never been a better time to learn how we can partner with your business to offer it to your customers.